O2-Group/RateLimiter/README.md

 If it actually gets usage, we will work on better documentation, but this should work for now.
 Look at Limiter for all available methods.

+If you are not using composer, you must require vendor/autoload.php before instantion.

 ## Usage

 ```